airyhq/airy/docs/docs/getting-started/installation/aws.md

 This section guides you through the necessary steps to configure HTTPS on your `Airy Core` instance.

-Create a self-signing certificate (skip step if you already have an existing HTTPS certificate).
+### Create a self-signed certificate

+You can skip this step if you already have an existing HTTPS certificate.
-The certificates will be created in your `~/.airy/certs` directory, using the OpenSSL utility.
+In the example below, the certificates will be created in your `~/.airy/certs` directory, using the OpenSSL utility.

 ```sh
 mkdir -p ~/.airy/certs/